currentslab/fastlangid/README.md

 # fastlangid

-Language identification including traditional and simplified chinese.
+Language identification that includes traditional and simplified Chinese.

 ## Why and who is this package for?

-This is a langugage identification language focus in providing higher accuracy in Japanese, Korean, and Chinese language compare to the original fasttext model ( lid.176.ftz ).
-This package also include identification for simplified and traditional chinese language.
+This is a language identification language focus on providing higher accuracy in Japanese, Korean, and Chinese language compares to the original Fasttext model ( lid.176.ftz ).
+This package also include identification for simplified and traditional Chinese language.

-We are able to achieve higher accuracy by including an additional language identification model to handle low confidence score for Japanese, Korean, Chinese.
+We can achieve higher accuracy by including an additional language identification model to handle low confidence scores for Japanese, Korean, Chinese.
 The table below shows F1 (k=1) scores in identifying 3 languages.

 | Model  | F1@1  |
 |---|---|